 For FAQs specifically for airport lounge passes, click here.

-Lounge passes can be purchased on our booking module.
+Lounge passes can be purchased on this booking module.

 Please contact your airline to find out which terminal and/or concourse your flight departs from.
 Alternatively, you can check the airport's web site to see where your flight typically departs from.
 Then, refer to our airport guide for that airport to see which lounges are accessible by paying at the door, purchasing a lounge pass or through a membership.